The Ultimate Guide to ITE Hearing Aids for Seniors

 Full-Shell (FS) ITE Hearing Aids

-Full-shell (FS) hearing aid are the largest type of ITE hearing aid, and sit in the outer part of the ear.
-They are custom-made to fit the shape of your ear, and are a good choice for people with larger ear canals or more severe hearing loss.
+FS hearing aids are custom-made to fit the shape of your ear and are a good choice for people with larger ear canals or more severe hearing loss.

 What are the Benefits of the In-the-Ear Type of Hearing Aid?